walterfreeman/phy211/ta-duties.md

+---
+layout: page
+permalink: staff-manual.html
+use_math: true
+title: Staff Manual
+---
-# Physics 211 TA manual
+# Physics 211 Staff Manual

 Welcome to the Physics 211 teaching team!
 This document will serve both as an introduction to your duties and as a reference during the semester.